 Stuart Grazier: Yeah.
 It was a little bit more work than that wholesale deal, but yeah, it was pretty solid.

 Joe Fairless: What’s a mistake you’ve made on a transaction that we haven’t talked about? …and I know clearly the 130k is what you’ll probably initially think, but something else, maybe more tactical?

 Stuart Grazier: I went to a real estate conference just recently, and one of the advices that another investor said was “Fire fast and hire slow.”
 We kind of recently went through that, and I’m really kicking myself for not firing one of the contractors that we had hired a long time ago.
 They had done three properties for us, and every single one of them had some issues; we either found some stuff that they weren’t honest about, they were late, they were asking for more money when our contract didn’t require it… And we gave them one more shot on a recent deal and it failed miserably.
 We actually ended up having to fire them mid-project, and they walked on the job… It was kind of a real hassle.
 So I would say hire slow, and fire fast.

 Joe Fairless: Best ever way you like to give back?

-Thanks so much for being on the show, lots of great information.
-I have you have a best ever day, and we’ll talk to you soon.
+I really enjoyed our conversation.
+Thanks for being on the show.
+I hope you have a best ever day, and we’ll talk to you soon.